sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtbase</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Qt5 - QtBase components
+Short desc    : Qt5 - QtBase components
 URL          : http://qt-project.org/
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : Qt is a software toolkit for developing applications.
+Descript     : Qt is a software toolkit for developing applications.
              :
              : This package contains base tools, like string, xml, and network
              : handling.